Jelterminator/Harmonious-Day-Life-Manager/readme.md

 Free to use, modify, and distribute.
 We only ask that you:
 - Give credit to the original project
 - Share improvements back to the community
-- Don't use for commercial SaaS without permission

 ---